 A few words about the three brands we tried

 As the photo below reveals, the three gel stains we tried varied considerably in thickness.
-The Minwax product was just slightly thicker than the Bartley product, and the Wood-Kote stain was considerably thicker than the other two.
+The Minwax gel stain was just slightly thicker than the Bartley gel stain, and the Wood-Kote gel stain was considerably thicker than the other two.
 So, the Wood-Kote product possessed all of the qualities-and drawbacks-of a gel stain to a greater degree than the others.

 In the photo above, the three gel stains we tested, from left, Bartley, Minwax, and Wood-Kote, varied in thickness as shown in this run test.

 For example, the Wood-Kote did the best job of masking uneven wood coloration and graining, but it was also the hardest to apply and wipe off.
 Removing it from crevices was a chore.